 The pharmaceutical industry also plays a key role in this systems approach.
 Instead of being driven by profit margins, the focus should be on real improvements in health outcomes.
 This can be achieved by investing in preventative measures and treatments for chronic diseases that are affordable and accessible to all.

-Shift in government policies
+Shift in Government Policies

 The need for a paradigm shift in government policies cannot be overstated.
 The current pattern of subsidizing the pharmaceutical and ultra-processed food industries while maintaining a reactive approach towards health in the form of procedural and acute medicine is unsustainable and has yielded less than desirable health outcomes.